hikaya-io/activity/CONTRIBUTING.md

 ### Hardening Sprint

-The final week of the iteration is what we call the "Hardening Sprint".
-During this week we will fix the critical bugs and focus the entire week on improve test coverage by building unit and integration tests for any new features.
+The final week of the month is what we call the "Hardening Sprint".
+During this week we will fix the critical bugs and focus the entire week on improving test coverage by building unit and integration tests for any new features.

 Note:
 > Currently since we have been refactoring the app, the upcoming hardening sprints will be focused on adding tests to existing features.
 Our plan is to go app by app and build test